|

 encrypted and written back to file.

-to have heavy experience in C# programming and the KeePass 2.x internals.
+You need to have experience in C# programming and the KeePass 2.x internals.

 |